ole1986/a3-admintoolkit/@MissionFile/README.md

-# Extend AdminToolkit through MissionFile
+# Extending AdminToolkit features

 This folder is used to extend the AdminToolkit using additional files from the MissionFile.
 All supported extensions are usually stored as `AdminToolkit_<MenuEntry>_<ModName>.sqf` in the `atk` folder.

-## Extend the MissionFile
+## Overwrite menu

-Below is an example on how to imeplement a new feature to your mission file.
-Usually it is stored in the description.ext or config.cpp
+Below is an example on how to imeplement a new feature into the Vehicle section The below class it is stored in the description.ext or config.cpp of your MissionFile

 ```
 // Example: Extend "Vehicles" section in AdminToolkit through config.cpp located in MissionFile